ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 Last weekend I finally deployed TLS for `timtaubert.de`.
 I decided to write up what I learned on the way and hope that it will be useful for anyone doing the same.
-Instead of only giving you a few buzz words I want to provide some background information on how TLS and certain HTTP extensions work and why you should use them or configure TLS in a certain way.
+Instead of only giving you a few buzz words I want to provide background information on how TLS and certain HTTP extensions work and why you should use them or configure TLS in a certain way.

-One thing that bugged me was that most posts were only describing what to do but not necessarily why to do it.
+One thing that bugged me was that most posts only describe what to do but not necessarily why to do it.
 I hope you appreciate me going into a little more detail to end up with the bigger picture of what TLS currently is, so that you will be able to make informed decisions when deploying yourselves.

-To follow this post you will sometimes need basic cryptography knowledge.
+To follow this post you will need some basic cryptography knowledge.
 Whenever you do not know or understand a concept you should probably just head over to Wikipedia and take a few minutes or just do it later and maybe re-read the whole thing.

 ## But didn't Andy say this is all shit?